-Needless to say, our first Falcon+ASGI application could still be improved in numerous ways:
+Needless to say, our sample ASGI application could still be improved in numerous ways:

 - Make the image store persistent and reusable across worker processes.
-Maybe by using a database? - Improve error handling for malformed images. - Check how and when Pillow releases the GIL, and tune what is offloaded to a threadpool executor. - Test Pillow-SIMD to boost performance. - Publish image upload events via SSE or WebSockets. - ...
+Maybe by using a database? - Improve error handling for malformed images. - · Check how and when Pillow releases the GIL, and tune what is offloaded to a threadpool executor. - Test Pillow-SIMD to boost performance.

+- Publish image upload events via SSE or WebSockets. - ...
 And much more (patches welcome, as they say)!

 Compared to the sync version, asynchronous code can at times be harder to design and reason about.
-Should you run into any issues, our friendly community is available to answer your questions and help you work through these sticky problems.
-See also: Getting Help.
+Should you run into any issues, our friendly community is available to answer your questions and help you work through any sticky problems (see also: Getting Help).